We are a theoretical group

 physical and biological systems in which disorder and strong

-We are currently working on the following questions:
+evolutionary biology.
+These days we are working on the following

 2. Physical limits to knowledge: